NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 ## Run code
 This section will go through the output files and how to understand them.
-You can also watch to the video XXX for additional guidance.
+You can also watch to the [video](https://youtu.be/VbBmxDzZhDM) for additional guidance.

 The group's script generates two Excel sheets as output:
 - “Output_file_1_Errors”